-I have tried to skip all the verbose language and name dropping like Misses, Hayek, Jevons, Menger, Benthan, Walras etc. I want to give just a brief outline of economics in one lesson with lots of simple graphs.
+I have tried to skip all the verbose language and name dropping like Misses, Hayek, Jevons, Menger, Bentham, Walras etc. I want to give just a brief outline of economics in one lesson with lots of simple graphs.

 I also have skipped the mathematics of economics.
 I think this is something that academics like to scare undergraduates with and tell them it is important.
-In my opinion pure theory is the what economics is about, and not some mathematical ornamentation for the ivory tower professors to compete with each other for journal publications.
+In my opinion, pure theory is what economics is about, and not some mathematical ornamentation for the ivory tower professors to compete with each other for journal publications.
 Economics is everyone’s business and there is a life time of verbal theory to keep people busy without intimidating people with equations.

 Economics is about markets.
-In a market people exchange goods and services.
+In a market, people exchange goods and services.
 The market could be a vegetable market or e-commerce on the Internet, it could also be a market for money.
 Why do people come together, they come together to solve the fundamental problem of economics.
 That is scarcity.

 Microeconomics in one lesson